Cabuyao: Anthem

-The official anthem of the City of Cabuyao and its people is "Cabuyao Hymn" or "Imno ng Kabuyaw", it is sung during flag ceremonies of all schools and government institutions along with the country's national anthem, Lupang Hinirang.
+The official anthem of Cabuyao is "Cabuyao Hymn" or "Imno ng Kabuyaw", it is sung during flag ceremonies of all schools, offices and other institutional/official programs, in the opening of any official gatherings in Manila, before the start of the regular sessions of the Cabuyao City Council, programs or functions of the City Government of Cabuyao and of the barangays, programs or activities initiated, sponsored or coordinated by or with the City Government of Cabuyao, programs, celebrations, or activities initiated or coordinated by accredited and City-registered non-government organizations and civic oriented groups; city and tourism activities of the City Government of Cabuyao in any place as well as in official City gatherings or meetings outside the City; special activities such as those observed during the Cityhood Celebration, Bataan Day, Independence Day, National Heroes Day, Bonifacio Day and Rizal Day along with the country's national anthem, Lupang Hinirang.
 The anthem was composed by Vehnee Saturno, a native of Cabuyao.
-The "Cabuyao March" or "Martsa ng Cabuyao", is the official march of the city, The music is by Domingo A. Alconaba and lyrics by Domingo M. Batalla, both also natives of the city.
-It is also sung along with "Calabarzon March", the region's official march.
+The "Cabuyao March" or "Martsa ng Cabuyao" is the official march of the city.
+The music is by Domingo A. Alconaba and lyrics by Domingo M. Batalla: both also natives of the city.
+It is sung along with "Calabarzon March", the region's official march.

 Education

-Cabuyao hosts a number of universities and colleges such as:
+Cabuyao has a number of universities and colleges:

 Infrastructure

 Transportation

 Cabuyao is serviced by South Luzon Expressway (SLEX).
 Cabuyao Exit is located in the city, while the Eton City (Malitlit) Exit is located near its boundary with Santa Rosa.
 The city is also accessible through Silangan Exit in Calamba, which provides access to Carmelray Industrial up to Nuvali Circle.

 A four-lane national highway from Alabang, Muntinlupa up to Calamba, Laguna passes through the city.
 Another road, Canlubang golf road, acts as the access/shortcut route for people going up to People's park in the sky and to Tagaytay from Nuvali and Silangan Exit.

 Public transportation within the city, like in most of the urban areas in the Philippines, is facilitated mostly using inexpensive jeepneys.
 Tricycles are also used for short distances.
 The city is served by two railway stations: Cabuyao and Mamatid.